thisdougb/go-fsvault/README.md

     list      list keys at a datastore path refresh   refresh encryption for a key/value

-Use "fsvcli <command> -h" for more information about a command.

 Examples:

     $ fsvcli put -key "/user/23/passphrase" -data "Pssst… The green cow has eaten the maple oatmeal"